40 Hour Domestic Violence Training

 The goal of this workshop is to provide the fundamental training of the DV standards, operational techniques, and best practices used in the treatment of domestic violence offenders.
 The State of California currently requires that Batterer Intervention Programs be certified and monitored, as well as adhere to specific guidelines and procedures.
 This workshop will examine how various programs are integrated in a community wide partnership of agencies and programs to treat Domestic Violence in our community.

-Advanced DV Counselor Trainings are meant to increase knowledge and skills for those running DVRP groups, the court mandated groups for domestic violence offenders.
+Advanced DV Counselor Training is meant to increase knowledge and skills for those running DVRP groups, the court mandated groups for domestic violence offenders.

 Dr. Julie Hayden is a licensed psychologist in California, the Dean of the Graduate School of Behavioral Sciences at Southern California Seminary, the Co-Chair of the San Diego MFT Consortium, Executive Director of Rhombus (a multifaceted approach to education and health) and has over 10 years experience as a clinician working with many populations including domestic violence perpetrators in DVRP programs.
 She follows her predecessor, Dr. Barry Lord, in gathering the heads of DVRP treatment programs in San Diego and other experienced treatment providers to train you from their years of experience.
 She also enjoys pushing for innovation in treating this difficult population and desires to be a catalyst for research on effective treatment modalities to then be incorporated in the court-mandated treatment facilities.